MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/hyper-v/Restart-VM.md

 Specifies the duration of the wait, in seconds.
 When the timeout elapses, **Restart-VM** returns to the command prompt, even if the virtual machine isn't restarted.

-The Timeout parameter is only valid with the Wait parameter.
-Timeout overrides the Wait parameter's indefinite waiting period.
+This parameter is only valid with the `-Wait` parameter.
+The `-Timeout` parameter overrides the `-Wait` parameter's indefinite waiting period.

 ```yaml
 Type: Int32